Collection of personal information

 Please keep in mind that the Internet is not a completely secure medium of communication and no data security measures can guarantee 100% security.
 We do not guarantee or warrant that any part of our Sites, including files available for download, are free of viruses or other harmful code.
 It is your responsibility to take appropriate precautions, such as the use of anti-virus software, to protect your computer hardware and software while using the Internet.
 You should also take steps to protect against unauthorized access to your password, phone, and computer by, among other things, signing off after using a shared computer, choosing a robust password that nobody else knows or can easily guess, and keeping your log-in and password private.
 We are not responsible for any lost, stolen, or compromised passwords or for any activity on your account via unauthorized password activity.

+Security of Information Transmissions.
 Information you provide to us when filling out secure forms on our Sites, as well as information we supply when you are visiting those areas, is protected while passing through the Internet using encryption technology called Secure Sockets Layer or SSL.
 Your browser will indicate when you are within a secure area of our Sites by displaying a symbol, such as a locked padlock or an unbroken key.
 Although we will use reasonable efforts to safeguard the confidentiality of your information, Internet transmissions cannot be made absolutely secure.
 We are not liable for the unintended disclosure of information due to errors in transmission or unauthorized acts of or breaches of security by third parties.

 Please also note that regular Internet e-mail is not secure.
 To protect your privacy, you should not use e-mail to communicate information that you want to remain confidential.
 If you are concerned about the security of the Internet for the communication of personal information, you may want to consider using alternative forms of communication such as telephone, fax, or regular mail.